SuperOfficeDocs/superoffice-docs/user-guide/en/admin/options/adding-companies-in-our-companies-tab-web.md

 # Add companies in the Our companies tab

 To add a company in the **Our companies** tab, it must first be registered as a company in SuperOffice CRM.
 Do this in SuperOffice CRM.
-To add a company in the **Our companies** tab, search for it first.
-To do this:
+To add a company in the **Our companies** tab, search for it first. [!include[To do this](../../includes/to-do-this.md)]

 1. Open the Users screen.
 2. Select the **Our companies** tab.